castro-gzlz/TESS-cont/README.md

 ![example1](https://github.com/user-attachments/assets/4e413a10-2edf-4a18-91fa-97147b189504)

-The left-hand plot is a **heatmap** indicating **the flux percentage from the target star** falling within each pixel.
+The left-hand plot is a **heatmap** indicating **the flux percentage coming from the target star** falling within each pixel.
 As we can see, inside the aperture, TOI-5005 contributes between **60%** and **90%** of the total flux, depending on the considered pixel.
 The disk sizes are scaled to the emitted fluxes.

 The right-hand plot is a **pie chart** representing the flux from the target and nearby stars **falling inside the photometric aperture**.
 Overall, **TOI-5005 contributes 84.4%** to the measured photometry, while **the remaining 15.6% comes from different nearby sources**.
 Interestingly, the second most contaminant star (**Star#2**) is a very bright source located **outside the TESS Target Pixel File (TPF)**.
 This example shows the **usefulness of *TESS-cont* to identify not evident contaminant sources that could be otherwise overlooked**.